CREW Foundation proudly presents CREW CareersTM: Developing Austin

 Five teams will compete over the course of the afternoon's competition, industry experts meet with the girls to discuss their individual area of expertise: Appraisal, Architecture, Legal, Finance, Construction, Engineering and Marketing.
 An active Austin real estate project is used as the basis for the conceptual development - the centerpiece of the competition.

 Adam Hauser, managing partner with Brown McCarroll, a longtime sponsor of CREW and the Austin event, has served as a CREW Careers judge for three years.
 He said he considers three criteria when judging this unique real estate competition for young women.
 "First, I look for presentation skills of the group," Hauser said.
 "Next, I consider how the group collaborated, and finally their creativity - what kind of new ideas or creative approaches they've brought to the project."

-North American Title Co
+Heritage Title Co